itsdfish/RetirementPlanners.jl/docs/src/index.md

 6. `update_net_worth!`: compute net worth
 7. `log!`: log desired variables

-Each function above is treated as a variable with default value that can be overwritten to suite your needs.
+Each function above is treated as a variable with default value that can be overwritten to suit your needs.
 There are two ways to overwrite the default functions: First, you can select a pre-defined function from those listed in the [API](api.md).
 Second, you may define your own update functions as needed.

 ### Customization

 There are three ways to customize your retirement investment simulation.
 From simplest to most complex, they are as follows:

 1. You can select any combination of pre-defined update functions and modify their default parameter values.
 2. You can define custom update functions to add new capabilities and have more fine-grained control over the behavior of the simulation.
 3. You can create a new subtype of `AbstractModel`, which will allow you to extend the `update!` function.
 This will allow you to call a different set of functions than the seven update functions described above.

 Of course, these are not mutually exclusive approaches.
 You may use any combination of the three approaches to create your desired retirement investment simulation.